kfgithubde/Graph2D/README.md

 ## Installation

-The /Binaries subdirectory contains pre-compiled libraries, along with examples for initialization and font files.
+The /Binaries subdirectory contains ready-to-use libraries, along with examples for initialization and font files.
 You will also find there executables of some demonstration programs, as described in the manuals.

 ## Build